unabridged/auto_strong_parameters/README.md

 Long-term support for non-officially-supported versions of Rails is offered by [Rails LTS](https://railslts.com) (no official affiliation, just a happy customer).
 Since Rails LTS is the only way that you can get these old versions of Rails to work with current Ruby versions, this gem is tested against them rather than the final releases from [rails/rails](https://github.com/rails/rails).
 In order to successfully run all our tests, you may need a license to get a copy of Rails LTS 4.2.

 All that said, AutoStrongParameters should work fine with standard Rails 4.2 even if you are running an EOL version of Ruby.

+## Contributing

+Contributions are welcome!
+If you use it and it doesn't work for you, please open an issue!
+If it DOES work for you, also let me know!